Bratteli--Vershik models and graph covering models: Graph coverings weighted by length

-\begin{rem} In our main result, we show that there exists a weighted graph covering model $\wgGcal$, in which, as $n$ increases, the lower towers in $\wgG_n$ has to have periodic orbits.
-Nevertheless, the notion of closing property discussed above is not strong enough for this purpose.
-To see this, consider some zero-dimensional system with a fixed point $p$ such that there exists no periodic orbit of least period $2$; and, in addition, there exists a sequence of periodic orbits $\seb P_n \sen_{n > 0}$ with $\lim_{n \to \infty}P_n = \seb p \sen$, i.e., the orbits itself converges toward $p$.
+\begin{rem} In our main result, we show that there exists a weighted graph covering model $\wgGcal$ in which, as $n$ increases, the lower towers in $\wgG_n$ must have periodic orbits.
+Nevertheless, the notion of the closing property discussed above is not sufficiently strong for this purpose.
+To see this, consider a zero-dimensional system with a fixed point $p$ such that no periodic orbit of least period $2$ exists; in addition, there exists a sequence of periodic orbits $\seb P_n \sen_{n > 0}$ with $\lim_{n \to \infty}P_n = \seb p \sen$, i.e. the orbits converge to $p$.
 We assume that each $P_m$ has least period $4$.
-In expressing this zero-dimensional system by a weighted graph covering model, as $n$ increases weighted graph $\wgG_n$ has to separate $P_m$ for smaller $m$ compared to $n$.
-For discussion, we assume that just $P_m$ ($m \le n$) are all separated by towers of level $n$, and all $P_{n'}$ for $n' > n$ are contained by the tower of height $1$ that also contains $p$.
-In the level $n$, when $P_m$ $(m \le n)$ are all separated from $p$ and also from each other, we have to provide towers that covers $P_m$ ($m \le n$).
-We assume that all the $P_m$ ($m < n$) are covered by a single tower with height $4$, and $P_n$ is covered by two towers of height $2$.
-And in the next $n+1$, the two parts shall be unified to be covered by a single tower of height $4$.
-In this way, as $n$ increases, it must happen that there exists an $e \in \wgE_n$ with $l(e) = 2$, and yet $\barU(e)$ does not contain any periodic orbit of least period $2$. \end{rem}
+In expressing this zero-dimensional system by a weighted graph covering model, as $n$ increases, the weighted graph $\wgG_n$ has to separate $P_m$ from $p$ for smaller $m$ compared to $n$.
+We assume that $P_m$ ($m \le n$) are all separated by towers of level $n$ and all $P_{n'}$ ($n' > n$) are contained by the tower of height $1$ that also contains $p$.
+In level $n$, when $P_m$ $(m \le n)$ are all separated from $p$ and also from each other, we have to provide towers that cover $P_m$ ($m \le n$).
+We assume that all $P_m$ ($m < n$) are covered by a single tower with height $4$ and $P_n$ is covered by two towers of height $2$.
+In the next level, i.e. $n+1$, the two parts will be unified to be covered by a single tower of height $4$.
+Thus, as $n$ increases, there must exist an $e \in \wgE_n$ with $l(e) = 2$ while $\barU(e)$ does not contain any periodic orbit of least period $2$. \end{rem}